 The In Loco company provided anonymized data containing the geolocation of millions of users of their software development kit (SDK), which is present in many popular mobile apps.
-For this part of the study, we only analyse data referring to the states of São Paulo and Rio de Janeiro, although data of other states are also collected by the company.
+For this part of the study, we only analyze data referring to the states of São Paulo and Rio de Janeiro, although data of other states are also collected by the company.
 The available dataset contains, from the 1st to the 30th of March 2019 and March 2020, recordings of pairs of positions, referring to the locations of an initial and a second app use by a same device.
-Each position is calculated based on the location where an app with In Locos' system was used and on information collected on the background while the app was not running, which aids in the collection of data when the app is in use, and is measured in geographical coordinates with a precision of 0.01 degrees in each coordinate.
+Each position is calculated based on the location where an app with In Locos' system was used and on information collected on the background while the app was not running, which aids in the collection of data when the app is in use, and is provided in geographical coordinates with a precision of 0.01 degrees in each coordinate.

-The first position refers to a use in a given day of an app by a device, while the second position refers to where a subsequent use occurred, when this location is different from the first one.
+The first position refers to a use in a given day of an app by a device, while the second position refers to where a subsequent use occurred, but only when this location is different from the first one.
 Hence, only movements between different locations are represented, since users which used an app multiple times in a day within the same location are not present in the dataset.
-Furthermore, we excluded all pairs in which the second use occurred more than 24 hours after the first one, so all movements occurred inside the period of a day.
+Furthermore, we excluded all pairs in which the second use occurred more than 24 hours after the first one, since these represent users that were steady on a single location for over 24h, and therefore not moving within the analyzed day, or performed a movement that took over 24h time spam, without stops in between (rare).
+This ensures that all movements analyzed occurred inside the period of 24 hours, having started within the day under investigation.
 Observe that each device may appear more than once if the apps are used multiples times in a same day at different locations, although, by anonymization, we do not know how many times a device appears, hence cannot follow it for more than two consecutive uses.
-Therefore, we have two point movement data in space-time of millions of devices in each day, representing a rich sample of daily population dynamics.
+Therefore, we have two-point movement data in space-time of millions of devices in each day, representing a rich sample of daily population dynamics.

 We will focus on mobility data from March 2019, as a reference, and March 2020, as a measure of mobility patterns during the pandemic.
 For São Paulo we have on average 3.6 million daily position recordings in March 2019 and 4.3 million in March 2020.
 For Rio de Janeiro we have on average 1 million daily recordings in March 2019 and 0.8 million in March 2020.
-Just as a reference, São Paulo state has a population of approximately 45 million people and Rio de Janeiro state has approximately 6.3 million people.
+These recordings come from approximately 10 million unique users monitored in the state of São Paulo and 3 million unique users monitored in the state of Rio de Janeiro.
+Just as a reference, São Paulo state has a population of approximately 45 million people and Rio de Janeiro state has approximately 16.4 million people.
+We note here that, even though the dataset captures only the mobility of smartphone users of a certain range of mobile applications, therefore limited in terms of socio-demographic profile, due to its large penetration in the economically active population, it tends to be a good representation of the overall population mobility patterns.
 In Table 1 we present descriptive statistics of the daily number of recordings for weekdays and weekends for both years.
-We note that the daily uses decrease on weekends, what is evidence of less mobility between locations.
+We note that the daily uses decrease on weekends, an evidence of reduced mobility between locations during weekends.